Public-Health-Scotland/py-phsopendata/README.md

 -   `get-resource` extracts a single resource from an open dataset by resource id

-For extracting metadata and search functionality, we recommend using the [ckanr package](https://docs.ropensci.org/ckanr/).
+For extracting metadata and search functionality, we recommend using the [ckanapi package](https://github.com/ckan/ckanapi).

 Installation